Banking Checking Accounts

 Both Acorns Early and Greenlight are excellent platforms that offer kids real-world experience in using a debit card to manage their money.
 In an increasingly cashless world, those skills will serve them well.
 I like both of the services, but you should think about what you're looking to gain from the platform before selecting one.

-Greenlight is a better value overall since you get up to five debit cards for $5.99 per month, whereas Acorns Early charges $5 per child and $10 for up to four children.
+Greenlight is a better value overall since you get up to five debit cards for as little as $5.99 per month, whereas Acorns Early charges $5 per child and $10 for up to four children.
 And if you'd like your child to earn interest on savings, cash back on purchases, and have access to investing, Greenlight is the way to go.

 Financebuzz logo